GautieriGiuseppe/Genomics-FamilyTrios/MultiQC_reports/all reports link.md

-# link to visualize each case report
+# link to visualize each cases report

 [case 584]()
 [case 590]()